UC-Mind-Lab/Chesster/README.md

 If you are using Windows, you will need to download and install git as it is not installed by default.
 You may do so [here](https://git-scm.com/) or [here](https://gitforwindows.org/).

-Following installation of git, navigate to the directory where you want to clone the repository.
-In this directory, start a git bash terminal by right clicking and selecting the appropriate option.
-Alternatively start the git biash terminal and then navigate to the desired directory.
+After installing git-bash you need to navigate to the directory in which you will clone the repository into.
+One way is to use the `cd` command, another is to right click the directory with Windows Explorer and select `open in git-bash`.

 To clone the repository enter the following command:
 ```